 Consider your goal delivery time while forming a marketing strategy.
 Your plan will run more smoothly with a well-structured timeline.

 “How will you know if your plan worked?“

 You, undoubtedly, must have done a competitive analysis on your marketing plan before thinking of adopting it, right?
 But are you 100% sure it will work?

 Proven strategies may have a higher probability of success, all the same.
 Each driving different results depending upon their business nature.

 Take SEO optimization.

 Despite following the standard SEO steps, your site DA, site theme, engagement, and content can unexpectedly pull you a step back from your competitor.

 Measuring KPIs will save you efforts and funds on an unproductive marketing method.

-Some popular KPI to consider are;
+Some popular KPIs to consider are;

 - Site traffic